05 August 2021

 “Skills Development Scotland has been working closely with NatureScot to develop this Action Plan which will make a significant contribution to the Climate Emergency Skills Action Plan.
 We look forward to helping NatureScot deliver it and create high quality career opportunities that will support the just transition.”

-Read the full Action Plan for Nature-based skills.
+Read the full report Action Plan for Nature-based skills.